OSGeo/gdal/doc/source/user/configoptions.rst

 .. code-block::

     [directives]
-    # ignore environent variables.
+    # ignore environment variables.
 Take only into account the content of the
     # [configoptions] section, or ones defined programmatically with
     # CPLSetConfigOption / CPLSetThreadLocalConfigOption.
     ignore-env-variables=yes